grish97/-vasg-http-client/README.md

 }
 ```

-Code beloved shows how you can du GET request with dynamic paths.
+Code beloved shows how you can do GET request with dynamic paths.
 URL will be parsed uses replacements object values
 ```typescript
 async function getPostsByUserId(userId: number) {